-During the Inception Phase the team should consider developing an initial test strategy so as to identify how they will approach verification and validation.
+During the Inception Phase the team should consider developing a test strategy so as to identify how they will approach verification and validation.
 This includes thinking about how you intend to:

 - Staff your team